Jay-Davis-191/BrainBlitz-Flutter/README.md

 As this was a Flutter-remake of one of my previous projects, I saved a reasonable amount of time by keeping the same design and ideas.
 It took me roughly 1 week to create this app with about approximately 30% of the total time spent on configuring, troubleshooting and connecting the AWS database.

+For upcoming development, I will be finalising the design of the app and implementing a profile paeg where the user can check their progress and achievements.

 ## Features
 Based on the same ideas and features as one of my previous projects, this project provides the following features: